 Dividend stocks, covered call overlays, preferred shares — these strategies generate income, but they are long equity risk dressed up as yield.
 When the 2022 bear market arrived, advisors who had layered covered call programs onto client portfolios discovered that collected premiums covered only a fraction of the underlying drawdown.
 Worse, as implied volatility collapsed mid-crash, future premium income dried up at precisely the moment clients needed it most.
 This is not a failure of execution.
 It is a structural feature: the income and the risk live in the same place.
 When equity falls, both suffer together.

 The question worth asking is whether there is a category of income generation that is architecturally different — where the income mechanism and the risk profile are not sourced from the same asset.
 Crypto grid trading is one answer worth examining seriously.
 Not because crypto is a safe haven, but because the mechanism of income generation is fundamentally different from equity exposure.
-And because a regime detection layer called FIS changes the tail-risk profile in ways that matter for income-focused client portfolios.
+And because a regime detection layer called RXI changes the tail-risk profile in ways that matter for income-focused client portfolios.

 What Grid Trading Actually Is — And Why Correlation Matters